RomanManz/argo-cd/docs/user-guide/commands/argocd_cluster_add.md

       --label stringArray                  Set metadata labels (e.g. --label key=value) --name string                        Overwrite the cluster name
-      --namespace stringArray              List of namespaces which are allowed to manage --project string                     project of the cluster
+      --namespace stringArray              List of namespaces which are allowed to manage --no-proxy-url                       opt-out of the use of the proxy to connect cluster --project string                     project of the cluster
       --proxy-url string                   use proxy to connect cluster --service-account string             System namespace service account to use for kubernetes resource management.
 If not set then default "argocd-manager" SA will be created